 CLEAR SPACE • Clear a table space at least 18” x 24”.
 Unroll The Essential Calendar and lay it on the table.

-GATHER YOUR SUPPLIES • Gather anything you may need to make this planning session a success, such as:
+GATHER SUPPLIES • Gather anything you may need to make this planning session a success, such as:

 - Markers, colored pens/pencils